Skip to content

 8. Coqbull

-Just like the name suggests this restaurant is well known for its delicious coq (chicken) dishes and bull (burger) dishes.
-If you like succulent chicken and gourmet beef than look no further, Coqbull is just the place to eat in cork for you.
-The lunch menu has delicious options to fill you up while your shopping or simply strolling around the city.
-With delicious platters of chicken with your choice of sauce, salads, chicken wraps and rolls and pizza to choose from you are sure to find something you like.
+As the name suggests, this restaurant is well known for its delicious coq (chicken) and bull (burger) dishes.
+If you like succulent chicken and gourmet beef, look no further; Coqbull is just the place to eat in Cork for you.
+The lunch menu has delicious options to fill you up while shopping or simply strolling around the city.
+With delicious platters of chicken with your choice of sauce, salads, chicken wraps, rolls, and pizza to choose from, you are sure to find something you like.

 The dinner menu at Coqbull is delicious.
-Choose from their signature wings, bull and coq burgers or rotisserie chicken, which you can get in a quarter, half or full portion.
-You can also get enchiladas, steak frites and a tasty Coqbull spice bag which is sure to have your taste buds watering.
-You must try their delicious signature Coqtails such as “It is What It Is” and “Little Red Rooster”.
+Choose from their signature wings, bull and coq burgers or rotisserie chicken, which you can get in a quarter, half or full.
+You can also get enchiladas, steak frites and a tasty Coqbull spice bag that will surely have your taste buds watering.
+You must try their delicious signature Cocktails, such as “It Is What It Is” and “Little Red Rooster”.

 Location: 5 French Church Street